Harmanjot960/SOC-Investigation-Portfolio/SOC-Project-6-Active Directory Ransomware Incident Investigation/Active-Directory/lateral-movement.md

 This document contains Active Directory lateral movement activity observed during the ransomware investigation.

-The attacker used SMB administrative shares and PsExec to move between systems in the domain environment.
+The attacker accessed SMB administrative shares and PsExec to support lateral movement and remote execution activity.

 ---